40 of The Best Books for a 10-Year-Old

 Historical Fiction Books for 10-Year-Olds

 Don’t let the length of this book deter you.
-Even though it is in our list of long books, there are gorgeous illustrations on every other pages and the writing is only a paragraph at a time.
+Even though it is on our list of long books, there are gorgeous illustrations on every other page and the writing is only a paragraph at a time.

 This middle-grade mystery is an amazing story of Hugo Cabret who is an orphan in the Paris train station where he winds the clocks so that nobody will discover his secrets.
 Soon he discovers a drawing and a notebook that will lead him to the biggest adventure of his life.

 The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog by Adam Gidwitz